Hofstra University: Campus

 The campus is located across the street from the "Nassau Hub" and Nassau Veterans Memorial Coliseum, former home of the New York Islanders, Long Island Nets, New York Riptide, and New York Open.

 Academics

 Rankings and reputation

 Hofstra University is accredited in 28 academic areas and 32 total areas.
-Hofstra University offers 160 undergraduate and 170 graduate program options.
+Hofstra University offers 185 undergraduate and 170 graduate program options.

 Hofstra was ranked tied for 160th among national universities and named the 92nd 'best value school' by U.S. News & World Report for 2020, with its undergraduate engineering program ranked tied for 33rd among schools where doctorates are not offered.
 U.S. News also rated the part-time MBA program tied for 154th and the graduate programs in education as 133rd, among others.

-The Hofstra University Honors College, whose admissions policy is more selective than that of the university as a whole, offers rigorous educational opportunities for high-achieving students.
-The School for University Studies provides a program for students whose abilities are not reflected in standardized test scores; while New Opportunities at Hofstra (NOAH) is designed for students whose educational progress to date has been restricted by limited educational opportunities or economic status.